grafana/agent/docs/rfcs/0004-agent-flow.md

 Goals of this design document

 * Define high level concepts and goals
-* Determine whether Agent Flow is a feature that is valuable and useful
 * Define high level concepts of the execution path

 This document represents ideals and not technical implementation.